Does this test have other names?

 Your blood may also be tested for:

-Sulfonylureas and meglitinides, medications used to lower blood sugar in people with type 2 diabetes
+Sulfonylureas, or certain other medicines used to lower blood sugar in people with

 Blood sugar level after eight hours of fasting, called a fasting glucose test